 Chroma: An Ode to J.D.
 'Okhai Ojeikere, is an on-going series which celebrates women’s hair Styles in Nigeria through a fanciful, contemporary lens.
 The images are inspired by hair color trends in Lagos and by the late Nigerian photographer J.D.
 Ojeikere.

 African hair braiding methods date back thousands of years and Nigerian hair culture is a rich and often extensive process which begins in childhood.
 The methods and variations have been influenced by social/cultural patterns, historical events and globalisation.
 Hairdos range from being purely decorative to conveying deeper, more symbolic understandings, revealing social status, age and tribal/family traditions.

+Chroma aims to revive and preserve an ancient Nigerian practice, featuring it in a contemporary perspective.
 The availability of colorful extensions and wools in local markets today has led to unique variations on threading and braiding techniques.
-Chroma is a celebration of Both traditional and contemporary methods.
+Chroma is a celebration of both traditional and contemporary methods.
 The series takes more of a whimsical approach to Ojeikere’s documentary style and recontextualizes some of his (and other) hairstyles to highlight current and imagined hair designs, celebrating the art of Nigerian hair culture.

 For more on Ojeikere and his photography: J.D.
 'Okhai Ojeikere published by CCA Lagos.